AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

     * An example using these mappings is shown below:
     ![Platform UI screenshot example showing Target mappings.](../../assets/catalog/crm/outreach/mappings.png)

-### Schedule segment export and example {#schedule-segment-export-example}
+### Schedule audience export and example {#schedule-segment-export-example}

-* When performing the [Schedule segment export](../../ui/activate-segment-streaming-destinations.md) step you must manually map Platform segments to the custom field attribute in [!DNL Outreach].
+* When performing the [Schedule audience export](../../ui/activate-segment-streaming-destinations.md) step you must manually map Platform audiences to the custom field attribute in [!DNL Outreach].

 * To do this, select each segment, then enter the corresponding numeric value which corresponds to the *Custom Field `N` Label* field from [!DNL Outreach] in the **[!UICONTROL Mapping ID]** field.